 I decided to write this post in response to some common questions I get from Learning Revolution e-mail subscribers.
 These include:

-On the surface, these may see like completely unconnected questions, but they all suggest underlying assumptions about what does or doesn’t make a course valuable.
+On the surface, these may see like completely unconnected questions, but they all suggest underlying assumptions about what does or doesn’t make a course or other educational offering valuable.
 None of these, I would argue, is the most important factor.

 The most important factor, the thing that makes the learning experiences you offer unique is you.